WizzyBots/DiscTools/docs/Commands.rst

 Instance Checks
 ---------------
-All the Commands are a subclass of :class:`discord.ext.commands.Group`, hence to check if a command is a disctools command You may use `isinstance(cmd, disctools.Command)`
+All the Commands are a subclass of :class:`disctools.commands.Command`, hence to check if a command is a disctools command You may use ``isinstance(cmd, disctools.Command)``

 Parameters
 ----------